jraynolds/Glimmer-and-Gloom/README.md

 - Arrange your Glimmer and Gloom game to the left side of your screen
 - Type `python bot.py` in that same cmd window and press enter
 - It should work!
+- Start a new game and do it again from `python bot.py`!

 # Error handling
 - Couldn't install python?
 Python help forums are better-equipped to assist than I.